 Wild Rice Pilaf with Brussels sprouts, apple, toasted pecans, and dried cranberries.
 This holiday-worthy side dish is easy enough for weeknight cooking and sure to impress.
-Serve alongside your protein of choice, such as roasted chicken or turkey, for a flavorful, filling meal.

 Beyond its hearty appeal, this pilaf boast many other benefits.
 It is: